Dark Is the Night (2017 film)

 Dark Is the Night (Madilim ang Gabi) is a 2017 Filipino drama film edited, written, and directed by Adolfo Alix Jr. It stars Phillip Salvador, Gina Alajar, Bembol Roco, and Felix Roco.
 Set in Manila against the backdrop of President Rodrigo Duterte's drug war, the film tells the story of a middle-aged couple trying to leave behind their criminal past, only for their womanizing, marijuana-using son to go missing.

 Dark Is the Night had its premiere at the 42nd edition of the Toronto International Film Festival on September 9, 2017.
 In the Philippines, it was released through the Pista ng Pelikulang Pilipino (lit.
 'Festival of Filipino Films') on August 15, 2018.

+Synopsis

+The story follows a couple Lando and Sara who are drug pushers of Manila drug trade.
+As soon as the couple tried to leave their dark, criminal past behind, their only son Alan has disappeared.
+Risking their own lives, the couple are pulled back in to their old trade network to ask for help in finding their missing son.